huyz/coursera-optimization-hw-visualization/coloring/README.md

 1. Run RStudio
 1. Load up `README.Rmd`
 1. Modify `processData` function below to set the working directory to be the root of your assignment (where the `data/` directory can be found)
-1. Click "Knit HTML" (or hit Shift-Command-H on Mac)
+1. Click "Knit HTML" (or hit Ctrl-Shift-H)
-1. Everything below will be regenerated
+1. All the figures below will be regenerated

 ---